- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

 Under this section you enter all your income details from various sources:

 - Salary/Pension - Final salary/pension details from Form 16 given by employer.
 In case of incorrect computation in Form 16, furnish the correct details in this form.
 Also, in case there were multiple employers in the Financial Year, input the total income here.

 Note :- Loss cannot be carried forward to next year.
 ITR2 is to be used for all such purposes.

 Part C: Deductions and taxable Income

 It includes details of all deductions claimed under Section 80C to 80U of the Act.
-These include investments, Mediclaim, LIC Premium, Contribution to Pension Account, Education Loan, Donation, etc. This part also includes the Taxable Income which comes after deducting the amount of Total Deductions from Gross Total Income.
+These include investments, Mediclaim, LIC Premium, Tuition Fees, Contribution to Pension Account, Education Loan, Donation, etc. This part also includes the Taxable Income which comes after deducting the amount of Total Deductions from Gross Total Income.
 Read our Deductions Blog for knowing more about this section.
-Column for deduction under section 80EEA and 80EEB has been added from AY 2020-21 (FY 2021-22) in line with the new budget pronouncements.
+Exempt Income:

 Part D: Computation of Tax Payable